Agent Builder

 .build();

-Configures runtime behavior including timeouts, retry policies, and execution parameters.
-Essential for production deployments with specific performance requirements.
+Configures runtime behavior including streaming mode, LLM call limits, input/output audio transcription, and other execution parameters.
+Essential for production deployments with specific performance and execution requirements.

 .withModel("gemini-2.5-flash")